elysiajs/documentation/docs/blog/integrate-trpc-with-elysia.md

 bun run dev
 ```

-This command should start a development server on **http://localhost:3000**
+This command should start a development server on port :3000

 ## Elysia tRPC plugin
 Building on top of the tRPC Web Standard adapter, Elysia has a plugin for integrating the existing tRPC server into Elysia.